-h) Financial assets
+g) Financial assets

 Financial assets are included in the Net Assets Statement on a fair value basis as at the reporting date.
 A financial asset is recognised in the Net Assets Statement on the date the Fund becomes party to the contractual acquisition of the asset.
-From this date any gains or losses arising from changes in the fair value of the asset are recognised by the Fund.
+From this date any gains or losses arising from changes in the fair value of the asset are recognised in the Fund account.